 Molecular Gerontology Group

 Ageing is universal in multicellular organisms.
-How ageing and lifespan can be modulated is an area of significant scientific interest.
-Our group explores the mystery of human ageing, and especially the involvement of iron in this, using C. elegans.
+How ageing and lifespan can be modulated is of significant scientific interest to our group.
+We explore the mystery of human ageing, with particular focus on the brain changes over lifetime.

 About our research